temporalio/samples-python/message_passing/waiting_for_handlers_and_compensation/README.md

 # Waiting for message handlers, and performing compensation and cleanup in message handlers

-This sample demonstrates the following recommended practices:
+This sample demonstrates how to do the following:

-1. Ensuring that all signal and update handlers are finished before a successful workflow return, and on workflow failure, cancellation, and continue-as-new.
+1. Ensure that all update/signal handlers are finished before a successful workflow return, and on workflow cancellation and failure.
-2. Performing necessary compensation/cleanup in an update handler when the workflow is cancelled, fails, or continues-as-new.
+2. Perform compensation/cleanup in an update handler when the workflow is cancelled or fails.

 To run, open two terminals and `cd` to this directory in them.